Creating a standard SRD

 (Optional) Define why an SRD is in its state.
 Status reasons are specific to the SRD state.
 For example, the only choice you can enter if the SRD is in the Pending state is More Information.
 Leave this field blank until you are ready to submit the SRD record for approval.

 If you do not define any instructions in the SRD, the Instructions field does not display in the Service Request form.
 You can also add instructions for a specific question when you add questions to the SRD.
-See Adding and mapping questions, variables, and service request fields.
+For more information, see Adding and mapping questions, variables, and service request fields.

 Navigation Categories — Category 1